devlifeX/reg/README.md

 for call alias:

     reg [alias name]

 or

     reg [alias name] [-s / -t] [command 1] [command 2] [command n]

+you can use alias standalone.

+for add alias as standalone (not recommended)

+    reg alias [alias name] [alias value]

+for remove alias as standalone (not recommended)

+    reg alias -d [alias name]

 for add env variable